Noelle George · Executive Director

 In addition to her work at FBB, Noelle is the founder of Mothers Beyond Belief, is on the advisory board of Secular Woman, and is on the American Humanist Association's LGBTQ Humanist Alliance Advisory Council.
 Noelle enjoys reading, writing, playing the piano, and the rare occasions when she gets a full night's sleep.
 She currently lives in Houston with her husband and their young daughter.

 Cleo is a secular humanist/atheist from the Volta Region of Ghana.
 From an early age, she was driven to expand her knowledge of the world through music, books, and movies.
 She is still very passionate about music and credits that love for her humanistic perception of the world.
 After graduating from high school, Cleo studied graphic design for a year and worked as a secretary for a small company in Accra before taking a short course in child care and working as a nanny in Saudi Arabia.
 She also spent a year in South Africa working again as a nanny and touring the country.
-During that time, she joined the Durban Freethinkers of SA, which led naturally to her joining the Humanist Association of Ghana when she moved to Accra a year and a half ago.
+During that time, she joined the Durban Freethinkers of SA, which led naturally to her joining the Humanist Association of Ghana when she moved to Accra a couple of years ago.

-Conor Robinson · Programs Director
+Conor Robinson · Director, Humanist Service Corps

 Conor Robinson is a humanist speaker and activist from Los Angeles, California.
 He received Foundation Beyond Belief’s 2014 Humanist Visionary award in recognition of his work on Pathfinders Project, a yearlong global humanist service trip.
 Conor subsequently joined FBB to launch the Humanist Service Corps.